 Like other parks in Paris, it was once the site of a gypsum or limestone mine.
 Unlike other large parks, though, Parc de Belleville wasn't created until 1988, not in the mid-19th century like Buttes Chaumont and Parc Monceau.
 Today it's a haven of peaceful relaxation away from the hubbub of central Paris.

-Belleville could have also been called "Bellevue" since it affords one of the best views of the rest of Paris.
+Belleville could have been called "Bellevue" since it affords one of the best views of the rest of Paris.
 From the top of the park you gaze across the rooftops of Paris and come to truly appreciate (perhaps shockingly so) how the Eiffel Tower dominates the city skyline.
 If you look closely at the photo you can see the Ferris Wheel set up in the Jardin des Tuileries and even the dome of the Pantheon.
 Look!
 Is that the roof of the Hotel de Ville?

 At the top of the park you can now eat outside, admiring the view, on the terrace of the newly-renovated restaurant, Moncoeur Belleville.
 (You can see the Eiffel Tower in the photo above.)
 Moncoeur is one of the signs of changing times in Belleville, as more and more young Parisians are choosing to live there to benefit from the lower housing costs.